fernandoACF28/pyAERO/README.md

 # pyAERO

-pyAERO is a util packages for download aeronet datas.
+pyAERO are useful package for download aeronet datas.

 Some vars from AERONET stations?